CINPLA/exdir/README.md

 different methods and parameters are tested.
 At the same time, it is beneficial to keep the analysed data stored together with the acquisition data.

-## Alternative formats ##

-HDF5 is an obvious alternative and mentioned several times in the above text.
-There are also other formats that we have investigated.
-Currently, we have only listed ASDF, but other formats will be discussed.

-### ASDF ###

-- Binary data is stored within YAML text files.
-  This is non-standard and requires additional tools to parse the files.

 [1] http://cyrille.rossant.net/moving-away-hdf5/